Mediterranean Meatball Stew

 Disclaimer: Thank you to The Little Potato Company for sponsoring this blog post.
 All recipes, wording and opinions are my own.

-When I come home from a long afternoon of running errands, cheeks cold from the nipping wind and recovering from the slight breathlessness of snowbank climbing and slush maneuvering, I have an insurmountable hunger that comes a-knocking.
-Perhaps you know him- his name is Winter Hunger.
+When I come home from a long afternoon of running errands, cheeks cold from the nipping wind and my lips numb from the slight breathlessness of snowbank climbing and slush maneuvering, I have an insurmountable hunger that comes a-knocking.
+Perhaps you know him- his name around here is Winter Hunger.

 This Mediterranean Meatball Stew offers all the comforting morsels we love in our cold-weather dishes like flavourful broth and tender meatballs; but it’s also jam-packed with all those healthy bits we need like fresh herbs, leafy greens and nutrient-dense vegetables.
-Not only is it tasty, it’s healthy too!
+And it’s not just health-focused- it actually tastes amazing.
 This dish reminds me of the sunnier weather soon to come, and may just raise your spirits as well as your satiation.

-The creamer potatoes from the Little Potato Company are not only my favourite potatoes, they’re actually really healthy and make fabulous additions to stews.
+The creamer potatoes from the Little Potato Company are not only my favourite potatoes ever, they’re actually really healthy and make fabulous additions to stews.
 I’ve got a giveaway for you so you can try them for yourself!

 How to enter the giveaway for a month’s supply of Creamer Potatoes from The Little Potato Company: